EliasIelceanu/EliasIelceanu_BlueStampPortfolio/index.md

    - An Ultra Sonic Sensor is a sensor that can meassure distance or dected objects by emmiting high frequency sound waves.
 The transmitter generates high frequency sound waves (Typically around 40 kHz) and radiets them into the envoirment that the sensor is in.
 The receiver dectects these sound waves and converts them the waves into an electrical signal.
 This electrical signal obtained by the receiver get calculated and turned into a distance by the signal processing electronics in the sensor.

-     The IR sensors work in the car by dectecting wether there is an object infront of the sensors
+     The IR sensors work in the car by dectecting wether there is an object infront of the sensors.
+If there is an object, the sensor emits a 1 in the code.
+If there isn't an object, the sensor emits a 0 in the code.
+At the very front of the is the ultra sonic sensors.
+The sensors are there so that it can make the car stop and turn around when there is an object 0-20 cm away.
+All of these sensors make the car be able to drive by itself.